Overview

 • health care systems and facilities

-The outputs of the project will help stakeholders produce high-quality data and statistics and communicate with a range of audiences.
-Users will include government and non-governmental organisation (NGO) decision-makers who will be able to access the information they need to guide interventions in a clearer, more comprehensive and consistent way, therefore creating more targeted actions.
-Producers of official statistics, especially in low- and middle-income countries (LMICs), ability to monitor the effects of climate change will be increased by the provision of practical, coherent standards and open-source tools.
-Producers and consumers of climate change research will also benefit from faster study development based on shared approaches and a more consistent “language” for communication of findings.
-Ultimately these benefits will translate into a better-informed international community and more effective, evidence-based climate change interventions.
+Users include producers of official statistics, especially in low- and middle-income countries (LMICs), responsible for monitoring the health effects of climate change.
+The SOSCHI outputs provide practical, coherent standards and open-source tools.
+Producers and consumers of climate and health research will also benefit from faster study development based on shared approaches and a more consistent "language" for communication of findings.
+Ultimately these benefits will translate into a better-informed international community and more effective, evidence-based climate adaptation interventions.

 Project timeline